guardrails-ai/guardrails/docs/rail/index.md

 <details>

-<summary>Expand to see an example of an RAIL specification.</summary>
+<summary>Expand to see an example of a RAIL specification.</summary>

 ```xml
 <rail version="0.1">